thinkdatascience/thinkdatascience.github.io/_posts/2020-12-18-LinReg_Assumptions_Drawbacks.md

 > The error terms are normally distributed with a mean of 0.

 The error terms (or residuals) are normally ditributed and also have the same (but unknown) variance.
-If the residuals are not normally distributed then their randomness is lost and the model is no longer able to explain the relationship bwtween the independednt and dependent variable.
+If the residuals are not normally distributed then their randomness is lost and the model is no longer able to explain the relationship between the independent and dependent variable.

 E(y) = E( \\(\beta_0 + \beta_iX_i +\epsilon (i) \\) )

 Only if E(\\( \epsilon \\) (i)) = 0,  then the expectation of the target variable y is equal to the to the expectation of the model.

-To check if the residuals are normally distributed, we can visualise them using Q-Q plot.
+To check if the residuals are normally distributed, we can visualize them using Q-Q plot.
 In the Q-Q plot or the Quantile-Quantile plot, the normality assumption is met if the points on the plot roughly form a straight line.

 Make sure that you remove the outliers as they can have a huge impact on the Q-Q plot.

 - **Assumption 5: No Multicollinearity**

-> The independent variables are linearly independent of each other i.e. there os no multicollinearity in the data.
+> The independent variables are linearly independent of each other i.e. there is no multicollinearity in the data.

 To learn more about how to detect and treat multicollinearity in the dataset, refer to [this](https://thinkdatascience.github.io/posts/Multicollinearity&VIF/) link.